dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.rst

 **Using multiple versions of a given OS**

 Omnia now supports deploying different versions of the same OS.
-With each run of ``discovery_provision.yml``, a new deployable OS image is created with a distinct type:
+With each run of ``discovery_provision.yml``, a new deployable OS image is created with a distinct type depending on the values provided in ``input/software_config.json``.
+Supported OS's are:

-    * Rocky Linux: 8.6, 8.7, 8.8
-    * RHEL: 8.6, 8.7, 8.8
     * Ubuntu: 20.04, 22.04

-depending on the values provided in ``input/software_config.json``.

-.. note::  While Omnia deploys the minimal version of the OS on the cluster nodes, the multiple version feature requires that the Rocky Linux full (DVD) version of the OS be provided.

 **Disk partitioning**